-Return of unauthorised persons.
+Removal of unauthorised persons.

-- 14(1) This section applies to a person who is responsible for a clandestine entrant or a passenger without proper documentation ("the unauthorised person"), or would be responsible but for the defences allowed by virtue of sections 4 and 5. - (2) Where the unauthorised person may lawfully be refused entry into Gibraltar, the Principal Immigration Officer may direct any person to whom subsection (1) applies to receive the person for whom he is responsible on board the transporter concerned, and afford him a passage to- - (a) the state from which that unauthorised person was transported to Gibraltar; - (b) any state which issued any travel document on which that unauthorised person travelled to Gibraltar; or - (c) any other state to which that unauthorised person is guaranteed entry. - (3) Where the Principal Immigration Officer makes a direction under subsection (2) he shall also direct that the person shall afford the unauthorised person proper accommodation and maintenance during the voyage, flight or journey. - (4) The Principal Immigration Officer may, if he thinks fit, apply any money or property of an unauthorised person to payment of the whole or any part of the expenses of or incidental to the voyage, flight or journey from Gibraltar and the maintenance until departure of that person; except in so far as they are so defrayed and such expenses shall be payable out of the Consolidated Fund, but without prejudice to any right of the Government to recover any sums so paid from any person liable to repay them; and except that no such expenses shall be paid to any person who is the subject of a penalty notice in respect of the relevant unauthorised person where that penalty notice has either not been appealed or such appeal has not been successful.
+- 14(1) This section applies to a person who is responsible for a clandestine entrant or a passenger without proper documentation ("the unauthorised person"), or would be responsible but for the defences allowed by virtue of sections 4 and 5. - (2) Subject to section 14(2A) where the unauthorised person is refused entry into Gibraltar, the Principal Immigration Officer may direct any person to whom subsection (1) applies to receive the person for whom he is responsible on board the carrier concerned and transport him to- - (i) the state from which the unauthorised person was transported to Gibraltar; or - (ii) any state which issued any travel document on which the unauthorised person travelled to Gibraltar; or - (iii) any other state to which the unauthorised person is guaranteed entry. - (2A) Where the person (or persons) to whom subsection (1) applies is unable himself to achieve the removal of the unauthorised person as directed by the Principal Immigration Officer in accordance with subsection (2), then he is responsible for finding and bearing the cost of alternative immediate removal of the unauthorised person to the state to which the Principal Immigration Officer has directed under subsection (2) and, where immediate removal is not possible, he is responsible for the costs of the unauthorised person's stay in and subsequent removal from Gibraltar. - (3) Where the Principal Immigration Officer makes a direction under subsection (2) he shall also direct that the person shall afford the unauthorised person proper accommodation and maintenance during the voyage, flight or journey. - (4) The Principal Immigration Officer may, if he thinks fit, apply any money or property of an unauthorised person to payment of the whole or any part of the expenses of or incidental to the voyage, flight or journey from Gibraltar and the maintenance until departure of that person; except in so far as they are so defrayed and such expenses shall be payable out of the Consolidated Fund, but without prejudice to any right of the Government to recover any sums so paid from any person liable to repay them; and except that no such expenses shall be paid to any person who is the subject of a penalty notice in respect of the relevant unauthorised - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

+person where that penalty notice has either not been appealed or such appeal has not been successful.